gladys-pascual/bg-scores/README.md

 - [JavaScript](https://en.wikipedia.org/wiki/JavaScript)
   - Used to make the website interactive.
 - [JQuery](https://jquery.com/)
-  - JavaScript library used to ensure interactivity, especially on Materialize components work as intended.
+  - JavaScript library used to ensure interactivity, especially on Materialize components to work as intended.
 - [Materialize 1.0.0](https://materializecss.com/)
-  - CSS framework used for structuring and presenting the content.
+  - CSS framework used for this project for structuring and presenting the content.
 - [FontAwesome](https://fontawesome.com/)
   - Font Awesome was used throughout the website to add icons for better aesthetic and UX purposes. <br/><br/>